machadoams/mullet-alternative-data/README.md

 This repository includes the R scripts to reproduce the analyses and plot the figures of the manuscript:

-Machado, AMS; Giehl, ELH; Fernandes, LP; Ingram, SN; Daura-Jorge, FG. *ICES Journal of Marine Science*.
+Machado, AMS; Giehl, ELH; Fernandes, LP; Ingram, SN; Daura-Jorge, FG.
+2021.
 Alternative data sources can fill the gaps in data-poor fisheries.
+ICES Journal of Marine Science.

 ### Note on figures and supplementary material
 Figures were saved as vectorial files and edited in Inkscape for fine-tuning and fixing typos in the 'beach seine community' labels.
-The supplementary material can be reproduced by knitting the rmarkdown file *supplementary_material.Rmd* located in the folder *supplementary_material*.
+The supplementary material can be reproduced by knitting the R Markdown file in `supplementary_material/supplementary_material.Rmd`.

+## Instructions

+Scripts contain relative paths to source functions and load data.
+Open an R session and set the working directory to the root of the project for better compatibility with relative paths.

+**Setup:** Run the code in `R/setup.R` to install and load the required dependencies, custom functions, color palettes and ggplot themes.

+**Data:** The formatted data set of mullet catch data and sea surface temperature (SST) data are in the files `data/dataMullet.csv` and `data/sst.csv`, respectively.
+Should you choose to download and prepare the SST data again, use the code in `R/obtain_sst.R`.

+**Analyses:** All the code to reproduce the analyses are in `R/analyses.R`.
+One can also run the analyses and reproduce the supplementary material at once by knitting the R Markdown file in `supplementary_material/supplementary_material.Rmd`.

+**Figures:** Use the code in `R/figure_correlations.R` to create Figure 2, `R/figure_bsts_cumulative_errors.R` to create Figure 3, and `R/figure_bsts.R` to create Figure 4.

 ## System info